 a.
 Identify whether there are any relevant engineering standards applicable for your project.
 Consider that many industries have their own standards bodies (e.g., ASHRAE), as do many professional societies (e.g., SAE, ASME).
-ASTM and IEEE standards are directly accessible at http://libguides.gatech.edu/standards
+Library guides and standards are available at: https://libguides.library.gatech.edu/mechanical-nuclear-engineering